Here's How Your Trade The Kroger Co. (KR) Aggressively Right Now

 The Kroger Co.
-(NYSE:KR) went down by -1.49% from its latest closing price compared to the recent 1-year high of $62.78.
-The company’s stock price has collected -3.49% of loss in the last five trading sessions.
-Barron’s reported on 06/06/22 that Kroger Has Beaten the Market This Year.
-Why That Could Continue.
+(NYSE:KR) went down by -7.27% from its latest closing price compared to the recent 1-year high of $62.78.
+The company’s stock price has collected -9.57% of loss in the last five trading sessions.
+The Wall Street Journal reported on 06/16/22 that Inflation-Weary Consumers Shift Shopping Habits, Kroger Says

 Is It Worth Investing in The Kroger Co.
 (NYSE :KR) Right Now?